 Learning Adult Learning Study Days Ovid in a Day Having led a glittering, urban life in Rome but then subsequently exiled in AD 8 on account of ‘carmen et error’ (a poem and a mistake), the life and works of the Roman poet Ovid have caught the Western imagination in literature, art and music ever since.
 We shall explore his poetry, in Latin, using interlinear translations and reflect on its influence on artists and writers over the past two-thousand years.
 No knowledge of Latin required!
-Tutor: Anthony Armstrong, Tutor in Latin Time: 10.30am – 3.30pm Price: £25 Venue: Alban Room, Chapter House, St Albans Cathedral Entry is via the Welcome Centre (Sumpter Yard).
+Tutor: Anthony Armstrong and David Carter, Tutors in Latin Time: 10.30am – 3.30pm Price: £25 Venue: Alban Room, Chapter House, St Albans Cathedral Entry is via the Welcome Centre (Sumpter Yard).
 Please note that this event takes place on Level X of the Chapter House.
 Step-free access is available via a lift (please enter via the South Chapter House door).
 Please email us when booking if you require step-free access so that we can provide directions, and so that we can make alternative arrangements in case of lift malfunctions.